Care for an Indwelling Urinary Catheter

 After the catheter is removed

 - A person may have trouble urinating.
-If this happens, try sitting in a few centimetres of warm water (sitz bath).
+If this happens, try sitting in 8 to 10 centimetres (3 to 4 inches) of warm water (sitz bath).
 If the urge to urinate comes during the sitz bath, it may be easier to urinate while still in the bath.

 - Some burning may happen when urinating for the first few times.
 If the burning lasts longer, it may be a sign of an infection.